Interactive Mode

 - Display a checklist of labels for you to select which ones to remove:

 ?
-Select labels to remove: ◯ bug - Something isn't working ◯ documentation - Improvements or additions to documentation ◉ duplicate - This issue or pull request already exists ◉ invalid - This doesn't seem right ◯ enhancement - New feature or request
+Select labels to remove: ◯ bug - Something isn't working ◯ documentation - Improvements or additions to documentation ◉ duplicate - This issue or pull request already exists ◉ invalid - This doesn't seem right ◯ enhancement - New feature or request - Remove the selected labels from the repository

 - Show the results of the operation with success or warning messages